 Of course, listening to nature sounds will always be second best to actually going outside and being surrounded by the sights, sounds and smells of nature.
 But it can be a great way to replicate this in a small way when you are indoors.

 I hadn’t heard of acupressure mats until the end of 2018, when I saw them advertised on Facebook.
 I did a bit of research, and found that they supposedly have many benefits for our physical and mental health.
 Curiosity got the better of me, and I purchased one.

 I have had a great experience with my acupressure mat so far.
 When I lie on it, a deep feeling of relaxation comes over me.
-I use it any time I want to relax, and I also use it as an aid to meditation.
-It is easier to stay still and not fidget when I am lying on the mat during a guided meditation.
+I use it any time I want to relax.
+I find it easier to stay still and not fidget when I am lying on the mat.